What Is Involuntary Commitment In Texas?

 Use of Physical Restraint (Sec.
 576.024):

-Physical restraint can only be applied if prescribed by a physician and must be removed as soon as possible.
-Each use of restraint and its reason must be documented in your clinical record.
+A physician must prescribe physical restraint, and someone must remove it as soon as possible.
+You must document each use of restraint and its reason in your clinical record.

 Administration of Psychoactive Medication (Sec.
 576.025):

-This is a summary of your rights upon being taken to an inpatient mental health facility in Texas.
+This summary outlines your rights upon being taken to an inpatient mental health facility in Texas.
 If you’d like more detailed information or specifics on other sections, I can continue to retrieve more data for you.
 Would you like me to do that?

 Need Help?
 Call Us Now!